thisisamardeep/portfolio/_posts/2022-06-17-queues_cpp.md

 ---

 Queue is First in First out.
-Queue elements are pushed in the back of the queue an Queue is First in First out Queue elements are pushed in the back of the queue an
+Queue elements are pushed in the back of the queue an rttttth tht tttttttttttttttttttttttttttttttttttt tyyyb tyuu rtryre rrrryeeytreeee
+Queue is First in First out Queue elements are pushed in the back of the queue an